Warracknabeal: Traditional ownership

-The formally recognised traditional owners for the area in which Warracknabeal sits are the Wotjobaluk, Jaadwa, Jadawadjali, Wergaia and Jupagik Nations.
-These Nations are represented by the Barengi Gadjin Land Council Aboriginal Corporation.
+The formally recognised traditional owners for the area in which Warracknabeal sits are the Wotjobaluk, Jaadwa, Jadawadjali, Wergaia and Jupagik nations.
+These nations are represented by the Barengi Gadjin Land Council Aboriginal Corporation.

 Demographics

-As of the 2016 census, 2,438 people resided in Warracknabeal.
-The median age of persons in Warracknabeal was 50 years.
+As of the 2021 census, 2,359 people resided in Warracknabeal, a slight decline from 2,438 in the 2016 census, with several hundred more living in the surrounding district.
+Per the 2016 censes, the median age of persons in Warracknabeal was 50 years.
 Children aged 0–14 years made up 16% of the population.
 People over the age of 65 years made up 27.8 percent of the population.
-There are slightly more females than males with 50.2% of the population female and 49.8% male.
+There are slightly more females than males, with 50.2% of the population female and 49.8% male.
 The average household size is 2.1 persons per household.
 The average number of children per family for families with children is 1.9.

 82.6% of people were born in Australia.
 Of persons living in Warracknabeal, 1.5% (36 persons) were Aboriginal and/or Torres Strait Islander people.
 This is higher than for the state of Victoria (0.8%) but lower than the national average (2.8%).
 The most common ancestries in Warracknabeal were Australian 33.0%, English 30.6%, Scottish 7.7%, Irish 7.2% and German 7.1%.

 Of the people aged 15 and over, 10% reported having completed year 12 as their highest level of educational attainment.
 This is lower than the state average 15.9% and the national average of 15.7%.

-In the 2016 census just over half (54.0%) of the population of Warracknabeal reported being employed full time, 34.9% part-time, 6.1% were away from work and 5% were unemployed.
+In the 2016 census, just over half (54.0%) of the population of Warracknabeal reported being employed full time, 34.9% part-time, 6.1% were away from work and 5% were unemployed.
 Of those people over the age of 15 and employed, 40.4% work 40 hours or more per week.
 The hospital industry employs the largest number of people in Warracknabeal (15.0%).
 The median total family income was $1,194 per week, and median household income was $870.
+This is 39.5% less than the $1,438 median household income for Australia from the same 2016 census.

 Almost a third (31.8%) of people in Warracknabeal reported doing voluntary work through an organisation or group in the 12 months before the election.
-This is higher than the state (19.2%) and national averages (19.0).
+This is more than 50% higher than both the state (19.2%) and national averages (19.0).

 Median weekly rent was $150, and median monthly mortgage repayments were $758.
 Almost half (49.4%) own their home outright.
 Private dwellings in Warracknabeal tend to be separate houses (93.5%).
 Most of these have three bedrooms (57.2%).

 Just over two-thirds (67.5%) of household have at least one person access the internet from their dwelling.
 This is lower than the state (83.7%) and national (83.2%).

 Healthcare

-The town is serviced by three doctors and one pharmacy.
+The town is serviced by several doctors and one pharmacy.
 Hospital services are provided by Rural Northwest Health.
-The town also has an osteopath.
+The town is also home to Woodbine Inc., a disability service provider with a long and rich history.